Download Free Vegetable Growing Guide PDF

 The fruits transition from dark green to vibrant yellow as they mature.
 Harvesting can begin when the peppers reach their full size and desired color.
 Use a sharp knife or pruning shears to cut the peppers from the plant, leaving a small portion of the stem attached.
 This method helps prevent damage to the plant and encourages continued fruit production.

-Golden Horn Hybrid peppers stand out for their impressive size, sweet flavor, and adaptability to different growing environments.
+Golden Horn F1 peppers stand out for their impressive size, sweet flavor, and adaptability to different growing environments.

 Their sweet, juicy flavor makes them perfect for roasting, grilling, or adding raw to salads.